 This might sound weird coming from a copywriter, especially since I have a whole page devoted to my website copywriting clients.
 Especially since I’m knowledgeable about SEO copywriting (not all copywriters are).
 Especially since website writing tends to bring in the big bucks.
+(Reminder: SEO = search engine optimization.)

+So how do web projects fall apart before they even start?
 Please know that this isn’t ego talking, but an SEO copywriter should be involved in the project from the very start.
 Yeah, even before you find a web developer.
 Why?

 Many web designers and developers don’t know the ins and outs of SEO.
 Designers are focused on creating engaging designs.
 Developers are often excellent programmers and coders.
 Both probably know something about SEO (it’s hard not to, at least today).
 But do either stop and think deeply about marketing?
 About messaging?
 About who the audiences are?
 About the keyword phrases people will use to get to the site?
 A good SEO copywriter will likely have strong marketing chops and think about these things and talk about these things first.
 And guess what?
 The answers to the messaging and audience questions will affect both design and site architecture (if you want the site developed correctly, that is).